-When you’re creating or signing an important document—like a will, power of attorney, or real estate deed—there’s a good chance you’ll need a notary.
-Notarization helps verify identities, prevent fraud, and ensure documents are legally binding.
-But how much does it cost?
+When you’re creating or signing an important document—like a will, power of attorney, or real estate deed—there’s a good chance you’ll need a notary cost.
+In fact, notarization helps verify identities, prevent fraud, and ensure documents are legally binding.
+But before you proceed, many people wonder: how much does it cost?

 That depends on where you live.